Q. How many students per class?

 Q. Would gym class do non-contact sports?

 - Yes.
 However, at this time, gym at the K-5 level will be virtual.

 Q. What will traversing hallways / changing classes / lockers look like?

 - K-5: Hallway traffic will be limited.
 Typically only one class at a time in the hallways.

 - 6-12: Hallway traffic will be limited during class.

-- All hallways will be marked and divided into two lanes with each lane going in one direction.
+- All hallways in all buildings will be marked and divided into two lanes with each lane going in one direction.

-- K-5: Most instruction, including specials, will occur in the classroom so they will be limited to no “changing classes.”
+- K-5: Most instruction will occur in the classroom so there will be limited to no “changing classes.”

 - 6-12: Students will still change classes as normal but will need to stay to one side of the hallway, following the direction of that lane, wear a face covering, and socially distance as much as possible.

 - Students will be asked to only go to lockers at the beginning of the day to drop off coats.
 All books will either be in classrooms or in backpacks and taken from class to class.